yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 > <question-title></question-title>
 >
-> After you've run Alevin, {% icon galaxy-eye %} look through all the different files.
+> After you've run Alevin, {% icon galaxy-eye %} look through all the different output files.
 Can you find:
 > 1. The Mapping Rate?
 > 2. How many cells are present in the matrix output?
 >